Generalised Symmetries and Manifest Duality I: Flat Spacetime: Acknowledgement

 \section{Acknowledgement}

+SC thanks Ashoke Sen for discussions and substantial feedback on an earlier version of this draft.
 SC thanks IMSc and the organisers and participants of the conference ``Quantum fields and strings" held at IMSc, Chennai where some of the results reported here were presented.
 MR thanks Ashoka University and the participants of the enjoyable two-day symposium on theoretical physics, where an earnest effort to present \emph{all} of these results was made.
 SC acknowledge the financial support by the Czech Science Foundation (GA\v{C}R) grant “Dualities and higher derivatives” (GA23-06498S).
 MR is supported by an Inspire Faculty Fellowship.